joshchng/Telemedicine-Game/README.md

    - Points are awarded based on the accuracy of diagnoses and the efficiency of time management.
    - Feedback is provided at the end of each shift, summarizing the player's performance.

-5. **Conclusion**:
-   - The game ends with an overall performance review, including total score and areas for improvement.

 ## Game Mechanics
-The game is designed to operate within a single web page, leveraging HTML, CSS, and JavaScript to create a seamless and dynamic user experience.
+The game is designed to operate within a Qualtrics environment, leveraging HTML, CSS, and JavaScript to create a seamless and dynamic user experience.
 The interface transitions between various states of gameplay—such as diagnosing patients, managing break times, and viewing game over screens—without the need to load new pages.

 ### Key Features:
 - **Single-Page Application:** All components of the game are loaded once and displayed within a single page.